Skip to main content

 Track individual learner completion

-Email, Slack, SMS, MS Teams, WhatsApp sharing
+Email, Slack, SMS, MS Teams, WhatsApp

 Scheduled multi-course journeys